davebyrne222/simple-cli/README.md

 # Some _Hidden_ Features

-_SimpleCli_ started out as a personal project for use in DevOps with Azure.
-Here are some features that I added that may be useful to others:
+_SimpleCli_ started out as a personal project for use in a DevOps working with Azure.
+Here are some features that I added that may be useful to others.

+> [!CAUTION]
+> These features may be removed or changed in future releases.

 ## Kubectl Namespace Selection